Health Science Academy

 College Credit

-Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, and Grand Rapids Community College.
+Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, Grand Rapids Community College, and Muskegon Community College.
 For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Students who successfully complete the Health Science Academy program may receive direct college credit to Muskegon Community College.
-Our direct credit flier has a list of all participating classes.
+Our direct credit webpage has a list of all participating classes.

 Tour the lab